-70 Years Ago, Pius XII Proclaimed Assumption — and Saw Miracle of the Sun
+In 1950, Pius XII Proclaimed the Assumption — and Witnessed the Miracle of the Sun

 How does the Miracle of the Sun fit with this 70th anniversary of the declaration of the Dogma of the Assumption of the Blessed Virgin Mary?